anutron/clientcide/Docs/UI/StickyWin.PointyTip.md

 ### A Note on Arguments

-Note that like [StickyWin.ui][] each of the arguments is optional.
+Note that like [StickyWin.UI][] each of the arguments is optional.
 Thus, all of these would work:

 		new StickyWin.Pointy(caption, body, options);
 		new StickyWin.Pointy(caption, body);